INTO-CPS-Association/fm_dt_tutorial_2021/README.md

 Tests should be executed from the [demos](./demos) folder.

-Each subfolder includes both `test.py` which can be executed to run the concrete test and either a `scenario.conf` representing the co-simulation scenario.
+Each subfolder includes both `test.py` which can be executed to run the concrete test and a `scenario.conf` representing the co-simulation scenario.

 During test execution relevant test information is displayed in the console.

 ### Demo execute_algorithm

-Shows the ability to execute an algorithm generated from a scenario.
+Shows the ability to execute an algorithm generated from a [scenario](./demos/execute_algorithm/scenario.conf)

-First the test generates a mastermodel (representing the scenario and algorithm) by calling the Maestro web API with the scenario file.
+First the test generates a mastermodel (defining the scenario and algorithm) by calling the Maestro CLI with the scenario file and places the master model in the results folder.
+The test then passes the resulting master model, the [multi model](./demos/execute_algorithm/multiModel.json) and execution parameters in its call to the Maestro CLI to execute the algorithm.

-The test then merges the resulting mastermodel with the existing executableModel file which is then passed to Maestro to execute the algorithm.
+Any resulting execution artifacts are placed in a results folder, this includes a MaBL spec, output values and fmu logs.
+Lastly the output is plotted and a graph is displayed.

-If successful, the zip file 'zip_result.zip' is generated in the folder with the execution artifacts.
+The file [executionParameters](./demos/execute_algorithm/executionParameters.json) can be configured as needed (e.g. step size and start and stop time for the execution).

-The parameter 'executionParameters' in executableModel.json can be configured as needed (e.g. step size).
+The file [multiModel](./demos/execute_algorithm/multiModel.json) should not be changed as the test ensures that the correct FMU paths are inserted into the file as needed.

-Likewise also the scenario.conf file can be changed as needed.
+The file [scenario](./demos/execute_algorithm/scenario.conf) defines the incubator scenario with a name.
+The scenario, but no initialization or cosim-step instructions are present as these are part of the algorithm which is being generated as part of the test.

 __NOTE: This test requires the fmus Controller, KalmanFilter, Plant, Room, Supervisor (as folders) to be located in the folder fmus with the exact names__.